fastrodev/fastro/readme.md

 # High performance deno web framework
 ![][build] ![][stats]

-Fastro is simple and fast web framework built on top of deno.
+Fastro is a simple and fast web framework built on top of deno.
 The speed is close to the raw deno HTTP library. *Check [the perfomance test](docs/perfomance.md).*

 No need to register routes, controllers, middlewares, templates, or static files.
 They will be loaded and saved when the server starts.

+Go to [the quickstart](docs/quickstart.md) to try.

 ## Features
 - Body handling `application/json`